The Unbearable Lightness of Being (film): Plot

-Tomas attempts to resume his practice; however, a scathing article he wrote before the invasion, criticizing the Soviet-backed Czech régime, has rendered him a political dissident.
+Tomas attempts to resume his practice, but a scathing article he wrote before the invasion, criticizing the Soviet-backed Czechoslovak régime, has rendered him a political dissident.
 The régime demands his signature to a letter repudiating the article, claiming that Tomas's article fueled anti-communist sentiment.
 Tomas refuses and is apparently blacklisted from practicing medicine.
-He finds work as a window washer and continues to womanize, seducing the daughter of a high-ranking official.
+He finds work as a window washer and continues to womanize, being seduced by the daughter of a high-ranking Party official who appears to recognize him.

 As a waitress, Tereza meets an engineer who propositions her.
 Aware of Tomas's infidelities, she engages in a single, passionless sexual liaison with the engineer.
-Remorseful, she fears the engineer might have been a secret agent for the régime, who might denounce her and Tomas.
+Remorseful, she fears the engineer might have been an informant for the StB secret police, who might denounce her and Tomas.
 She contemplates suicide at a canal bank; by chance, Tomas passes by Tereza and woos her back.

-Stressed by city life, Tereza convinces Tomas to leave Prague for the country; they go to a village where an old patient of Tomas's welcomes them.
+Stressed by city life, Tereza urges Tomas to leave Prague.
+He reminds her of his passport being confiscated.
+Tereza has an idea and convinces Tomas to move to the countryside; they go to a village where an old patient of Tomas's welcomes them.
 In the village, they live an idyllic life, far from the political intrigues of Prague.
-In contrast, Sabina has gone to the US, where she continues her detached bohemian lifestyle.
-Later, Sabina is shocked by a letter that informs her Tereza and Tomas have been in a fatal automobile accident.
+In contrast, Sabina has gone to the US, where she continues her debauched bohemian lifestyle.
+Later, Sabina is shocked by a letter that informs her that Tereza and Tomas have been in a fatal automobile accident on a country road.

-The movie ends with a short scene of Tomas and Tereza driving down the country road in the rain just before their accident, and Tomas peacefully expresses to Tereza how happy he is.
+The movie ends with Tomas and Tereza driving down a country road in the rain in a farm truck just before their accident, as Tomas peacefully expresses to Tereza how happy he now feels.